 Value and values

 Remember your value and values.
 What do you value and why?
-Where did your ideas around value come from?
-Value this moment and what it teaches you about you.
+Where do your ideas around value come from?
+Value this moment and what it teaches you about yourself.

 What are your values?
 How do you know that they are?
 Who taught them to you?
 Do you own them and live by them?

 Value yourself and live by your values, these two things will help you to navigate life and know where you are.